bosornd/sensor-node/README.md

 ![Flow Diagram](img/flow.png)

 Two threads are running concurrently and share data.
-But the created buffer in circular queue is re-used.
-Therefore, no more additional copy is required.
+The created buffer in the circular queue is re-used, so no additional copy is required.

 ```
 $ sensor-node